The Ultimate Guide to Saw Palmetto for Hair Loss

 The anecdotes might surprise you.

-Saw palmetto: clinical trial results = amazing; real-world results = no so impressive
+Saw palmetto: clinical trial results = amazing; real-world results = not so impressive

 If study results were always consistent with real-life experiences, I would recommend things like pumpkin seed oil and saw palmetto to every hair loss sufferer out there.

 Unfortunately, we can’t always assume that clinical results will match real-world experiences.
-In particular, we should exercise caution on the 2012 saw palmetto study, and for five reasons:
+In particular, we should exercise caution on the 2012 saw palmetto study, and for four reasons:

 - Despite a sample size of 100 men, there are zero before-after photos.
 This is unusual, especially as the study used photos to assess subjects’ hair changes.

 - Several people have tried reaching out to the authors for follow-up.
 To my knowledge, none have received a response.
 This is unusual, as most authors love discussing their research.
 For reference, I’ve only come across this situation under a few circumstances – all of which involved studies that were flawed or poorly designed.

 - I’m aware of at least one clinical trial on supplemental saw palmetto that was never published – probably due to unfavorable results.
 (Burying unfavorable results is a huge problem in research, but that’s for another post.)

 - Anecdotally, a lot of readers here have reported trying saw palmetto without success, and with side effects.
 As such, a 90% response rate feels completely unrealistic… as does a 0% incidence of sexual side effects or dysfunction.